TO RECEIVE YOUR CME/CPD CERTIFICATE

 - Working in collaboration with critical stakeholders

-TARGET AUDIENCE HPV 2015 will bring together researchers, clinicians and other healthcare professionals in an international forum, enabling the exchange of the latest advances in both science and practice, within the research and clinical community.
+HPV 2017 will gather researchers, clinicians and other healthcare professionals in an international forum, to share knowledge and ideas on papillomaviruses and their associated diseases.
 Because of the diverse, clinically focused educational offering, participants are able to tailor the curriculum to meet the needs of international clinicians of all levels of experience.

 ACCREDITATION STATEMENT AND CREDIT DESIGNATIONEuropean Accreditation Council for Continuing Medical Education (UEMS/EACCME)

-The 30th International Papillomavirus Conference & Clinical Workshop (HPV 2015) is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
+The 31st International Papillomavirus Conference (HPV 2017) is accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide the following CME activity for medical specialists.
 The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

 Through an agreement between the European Union of Medical Specialists and the American Medical Association, physicians may convert EACCME credits to an equivalent number of AMA PRA Category 1 Credits™.
 Information on the process to convert EACCME credit to AMA credit can be found at www.ama-assn.org/go/internationalcme